simpleappcreator/simple-app/readme.md

     DeSerializing (54e8d8…cd1)
     DeSerialized [user.user/name](54e8d8…cd1)

-And since `serializeUser` is almost always exacly the same as above, it's already pre-configured like that, so you just have to `app.deserializeUser(User.findById)`.
+And since `serializeUser` is almost always exacly the same as above, it's already pre-configured like that, so you just have to `app.deserializeUser(User.findById)`

 Nevertheless you can still over-ride however you want.
-You can even over-ride using `app.passport.de/serializeUser`.
+You can even over-ride using `app.passport.de/serializeUser`

 ---

-There's also some helper middlewares
+There are also some helper middlewares

-`app.reqUser` which checks `if(req.user)` exists, otherwise redirects to `/login`
+`app.reqUser` which checks `if(req.user)` otherwise redirects to `/login`

-`app.reqAdmin` which checks `if(req.user.admin || req.user.group == 'admin')`, or throws 401 Unauthorized.
+`app.reqAdmin` which checks `if(req.user.admin || req.user.group == 'admin')` or throws 401 Unauthorized.

 >     app.get('/secret', app.reqAdmin, function(req, res) {
         res.render('secret');